gutierrez-arcelus-lab/NeutrophilActivationSSc/data/README.md

 ## RNA-seq data for the analysis

-The account matrices contained in this folder belong to the two RNAseq studies, as they are data that cannot be downloaded using the GEO function.
+The count matrices contained in this folder belong to the two RNA-seq studies use for this paper, as they are data that cannot be downloaded using the GEO function.